trimstray/nginx-admins-handbook/README.md

   > Not all external modules can work properly with your currently NGINX version.
 You should read the documentation of each module before adding it to the modules list.
 You should also to check what version of module is compatible with your NGINX release.

-  > Before installing external modules please read [Event-Driven architecture](#event-driven-architecture) section to understand why poor quality 3rd party modules may reduce NGINX's performance.
+  > Before installing external modules please read [Event-Driven architecture](#event-driven-architecture) section to understand why poor quality 3rd party modules may reduce NGINX performance.

 Modules can be compiled as a shared object (`*.so` file) and then dynamically loaded into NGINX at runtime (`--add-dynamic-module`).
 On the other hand you can also built them into NGINX at compile time and linked to the NGINX binary statically (`--add-module`).